 INSERT INTO TblCountry SELECT * FROM SourceCountryTbl WHERE TargetCountryName='UK'

-SQL Server allows us to use table variables (table variable is an object which helps to store temporary table data in the local scope) with the INSERT INTO … SELECT statements.
-In the following demonstration, we will use the table variable as a source table.
+SQL Server allows us to use table variables (objects which help to store temporary table data in the local scope) with the INSERT INTO … SELECT statements.
+In the following demonstration, we will use the table variable as a source table:

 DECLARE @SourceVarTable AS TABLE ([TargetCountryName] VARCHAR(50), [TargetContinentNames] VARCHAR(50) NULL, [TargetCountryPopulation] BIGINT NULL ) INSERT INTO @SourceVarTable VALUES ('Ukraine','Europe',44009214 ) , ('UK','Europe',66573504) , ('France','Europe',65233271) INSERT INTO TblCountry SELECT * FROM @SourceVarTable

-Another handy statement is the SELECT INTO syntax.
-This method allows us to copy data from one table into a newly created table.
+Another handy statement is SELECT INTO.
+This method allows us to copy data from one table into a newly-created table.
 In the following statement, NewCountryTable did not exist before the execution of the query.
-The query creates the table and also inserts all data from the TblCountry table.
+The query creates the table and inserts all data from the TblCountry table.